f5alliances/f5_ansible_use_cases/02-certificate-replacement/README.md

 - To view the deployed use case access port 8081 of the same Public IP Address (e.g. https://PUBLIC-IP:8081)
 ```
-**NOTE: The browser certificate used in this scenario is a Self Signed UNTRUSTED Certificate.**
+**NOTE: The browser certificate used in this scenario is a "Self Signed" UNTRUSTED Certificate.**